 We will make a recommendation and introduce you so you can decide if they are right for you.
 If you are not completely comfortable, then we would make further recommendations.

-The Celebrant or Humanist will then arrange to meet with you to gather the story that reflects back on your loved one’s life, as you feel it should be remembered.
-Services are tailored to strike the right tone.
+The Celebrant will then arrange to meet with you to gather the story that reflects back on your loved one’s life, as you feel it should be remembered.
+Services are tailored to strike the right tone and will include any tributes, poems, readings and music choices you wish to be included.

-We work closely with the Celebrant or Humanist to ensure the structure of the service meets all of your needs for a beautiful, personal, commemorative farewell.
+We work closely with the Celebrant to ensure the structure of the service meets all of your needs for a beautiful, personal, commemorative farewell.

-Celebrants and humanists work in a very similar way, the only difference is a humanist will not include any religious content like a prayer or hymn.
+Celebrants and humanists work in a very similar way, the only difference is a humanist will generally not include an act of worship during the ceremony.

 You don’t have to hire the services of a minister, celebrant or humanist.
 If you prefer, you could conduct the service yourselves, as family.